artemkovalyov/someoneinmyhead/src/posts/i-have-a-lot-of-russian-meat/a-lot-of-russian-meat.md

 ;;russian meat will apparently eat those who had it born.

-They will perish in flames of the civil unrest
-Quickly broken in chunks in galloping pace. russian meat spares neither the worst or the best Quickly broken in chunks with no ... space russian meat simply spits in the dictator's face
+They will perish in flames of the civil unrest russian meat spares neither the worst nor the best
+The dictator will fall, they will spit in his face
+The empire breaks up in the galloping pace.

-We will mourn the heroes laying lives for homeland
+We mourn, we remember the heroes we lost
+We keep on a
+On a